braycarlson/alphares/README.md

 ## alphares
 alphares is a tool for Windows to save custom settings in Fortnite.

 I made this tool when it was possible to customize the resolution via a configuration file, however, Fortnite disallowed it sometime after the release of this project.
-I have noticed alphares appearing in YouTube and TikTok videos, so it still might be possible to change the resolution of Fortnite, but I am unable confirm it as I no longer play the game.
-If you want to download this tool, then please do so from GitHub as it is the safest option.
-Go to the "Download" section below for instructions.
+I have noticed alphares appearing in YouTube and TikTok videos, so it might be possible to change the resolution of Fortnite, but I am unable confirm it, as I no longer play the game.
+If you want to download this tool, then please do so from GitHub as it is the safest option and go to the "Download" section.

 ![alphares](https://raw.githubusercontent.com/braycarlson/alphares/master/alphares/gfx/alphares.png)